klaytn/klaytn-docs/docs/bapp/tutorials/migrating-ethereum-app-to-klaytn.md

 To migrate a BApp, you first need to change the library that makes node connection.
 Then you could connect to specific node by changing 'rpcURL' value.

 - In Ethereum BApp example
-  - `web3` libary makes a connection, communicating with Ethereum node
+  - `web3` library makes a connection, communicating with Ethereum node
   - `Ropsten testnet` 'rpcURL' is used for testing
 - In Klaytn BApp example
-  - `caver-js` libary makes a connection, communicating with Klaytn node
+  - `caver-js` library makes a connection, communicating with Klaytn node
   - `Baobab testnet` 'rpcURL' is used for testing

 `src/klaytn/caver.js`